Gertobin11/the_vinyl_hub/README.md

 The Vinyl Hub is an e-commerce site selling classic vinyls, audio accessories and record players.
 It aims to build a customer base by providing high quality products and also developing a community, by allowing registered user a way to interact and show their vinyl collections by filling out a profile form.
 Registered users would also have the ability to request albums that could be added to the store.
+Due to the big scope I have planned for this project the profile section is basic.
+In future releases it will be added to significally.
+Theree is still discounts applied and the delivery details saved so I feel there is enough incentive for our shoppers to sign up to become site members.

+### Target Audience

+The target audience is the ever growing vinyl market in Ireland and abroad.
+There is a real movememt towards real and authentic sound and this site is hoping to be a part of that by offering top quality products to those looking.

+### Business Logic

+This is straight forward as the business aspect would come directly selling our products in the shop or fulfiiling our registered members request forms for products we can obtain.

 ### User Stories